gilbennun/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 After you set the minimum TLS version, RS does not accept communications with TLS versions older than the specified version.

+to regenerate a new self-signed certificate  please follow these steps:
+1. login to master node via ssh
+2. move the following files to a different directory : /etc/opt/redislabs/api_cert.pem /etc/opt/redislabs/cm_cert.pem
+3. execute : /opt/redislabs/sbin/generate_cert.sh api api
+   ( this will generate a self signed certificate and put it in /etc/opt/redislabs/ )
+4. execute : /opt/redislabs/sbin/generate_cert.sh cm cm
+   ( this will generate a self signed certificate and put it in /etc/opt/redislabs/ )